telvis07/practical_machine_learning_peer_review/har_analysis.md

 ## Prediction with Test Data

 The testing dataset contains several columns with missing data.
 We summarize our findings in `Table 2`.
-We use the imputed training data from section "Impute PML training set" to impute the missing (NA) values using [the na.roughfix R function](http://www.inside-r.org/packages/cran/randomforest/docs/na.roughfix).
+We use the imputed training data from section "Impute PML training set" to replace the missing (NA) values using [the na.roughfix R function](http://www.inside-r.org/packages/cran/randomforest/docs/na.roughfix).
 This function replaces missing (NA) values with column medians.

 Table: Table 2: pml_testing.csv Summary